 Photinia are revered for their brightly coloured new growth that stands out against the glossy, richly coloured, evergreen foliage.
 Photinia × fraseri 'Red Robin' is undoubtedly the most popular variety so we offer it in a range of forms and sizes, but there are also some equally worthy, lesser known, varieties of Photinia available.

-Photinia are relatively easy to look after and tolerate most soil types.
-They grow well in full sun to partial shade, but do prefer a sheltered position.
 Requiring only minimal pruning, they can be pruned more frequently to encourage the brightly coloured new growth and to keep hedge forms looking smart.
+Overgrown Photinia can cope with hard pruning in Spring to get them back in shape.

 The name Photinia comes from the Greek word for shiny, in respect to their leaves.
 Their common name is Christmas Berry tree because of the small fruits that are sometimes present from autumn until Christmas.
 Photinia × fraseri varieties are also known as Red Tip Photinia.